Capstone-Project-B21-CAP0113/Cloud-Computing/README.md

 # Cloud-Computing
-This is repository contains progres cloud computing path
+This is repository contains progress cloud computing path

+1. Get the sample code